Teejay128/agentbase-chat/tutorial/tutorial.md

 > Check out the respective docs for installation instructions for [Shadcn/UI](https://ui.shadcn.com/docs/installation/next) and [Prompt Kit](https://ui.shadcn.com/docs/installation/next)

 ### Assembling the Static UI
-The application's UI is composed of several single-responsibility components orchestrated by a primary client component, `<FullChatApp />`.
+The application's UI comprises several components orchestrated by a primary client component, `<FullChatApp />`.

 First, update the main entry point of the application render this central component.